FollettSchoolSolutions/perfmon4j/readme.txt

 - Feature Request: Added a powerfull new way to force ThreadTraceMonitoring on a specific thread (or a specific request).
 	You can now force a thread trace based on one of the following: HTTPRequest parameter, HTTPSession parameter, HTTPCookie value, thread name or thread property.
-	See: "Example 10 – Setup a ThreadTrace for detailed peformance logging", "Example 11 –Trigger ThreadTrace by request" and "Example 12 –Trigger ThreadTrace by cookie" in Perfmon4j-ConfigSamples.pdf for configuration examples.
+	See: "Example 10 ï¿½ Setup a ThreadTrace for detailed peformance logging", "Example 11 ï¿½Trigger ThreadTrace by request" and "Example 12 ï¿½Trigger ThreadTrace by cookie" in Perfmon4j-ConfigSamples.pdf for configuration examples.

 - Feature Request: #2972831 - Added a SQLAppender for UserAgentData.
 This enables you to configure the